Emotional Fragility and the Need for a Raft in Intensive Therapy

 erosion of clinical confidence

-Responsible pacing preserves the therapist’s capacity to think, feel, and stay present, without hardening or withdrawing.
+Responsible pacing preserves the therapist’s capacity to think, feel, and stay present.

 About the Author